harporoeder/ebpfsnitch/README.md

 ## Features

-ebpfsnitch currently only supports filtering outgoing IPv4 TCP connections, everything else is allowed through by default.
+eBPFSnitch currently only supports filtering outgoing IPv4 TCP connections, everything else is allowed through by default.
 Filtering for ICPM, and UDP should be supported in the near future.
 Other protocols may eventually get blanket authorization support.